IELTS Essay Topics with sample answer.

 Model Answer 1: [Opinion: The advantages of this situation outweigh the disadvantages.]

 In recent times, some countries have seen a significant increase in the number of young adults in their population, while the number of older people remains relatively low.
 This demographic situation has led to debates on whether the advantages of having a predominantly young population outweigh the disadvantages.
-This essay will assess both the pros and cons of this situation and conclude whether having a large proportion of youths have more advantages or not.
+This essay will assess both the pros and cons of this situation and conclude that having a large proportion of youths has more advantages than demerits.

 Despite the potential disadvantages, I believe that the advantages of having a relatively large number of young adults in a population outweigh the disadvantages.
 The economic benefits of a young population are too significant to ignore, particularly in developing countries that are trying to achieve rapid economic growth.

-In conclusion, while having a large population of young adults has both advantages and disadvantages, I believe that the advantages outweigh the disadvantages.
+In conclusion, while having a large population of young adults has both advantages and disadvantages, I believe that the benefits outweigh the drawbacks.
 Governments should focus on developing policies and programs to maximize the potential economic benefits of a young population while mitigating the potential negative consequences.

 Sample Answer 2: [Opinion: The advantages of it outweigh the disadvantages.]